amannm/lake-driver/README.md

 # lake-driver
-calcite-based JDBC driver for cheaply executing SQL queries on Amazon S3
+* JDBC driver for executing SQL queries on AWS using the newish "S3 Select" features
+* Most of the work is done by the Apache Calcite (and Apache Avatica) projects.
+* In-depth paper about Apache Calcite: https://arxiv.org/pdf/1802.10233.pdf

 ## environment setup
 * make sure you've already used AWS CLI's configure command to add credentials to whatever environment you dev in